 - There are two files you need to download, unzip, and open to follow along with this lesson.
 The first is a basic flower.
-The other is the layered cluster file. - Once you have both files open, go to the basic flower document. - In the Menu Bar, choose File > Duplicate to create a copy.
-Click OK. - Close the original flower document. - In the Menu Bar, choose Window > Images > Consolidate All to Tabs.
+The other is the layered cluster file. - Once you have both files open, go to the basic flower document. - In the Menu Bar, choose Image > Duplicate to create a copy.
+Click OK. - Close the original flower document.